brown-cs182-spring24/brown-cs182-spring24.github.io/lectures.md

 ### Note Sign-up

-The link to sign up for taking class notes is [here](), to be released soon.
+The link to sign up for taking class notes is [here](https://docs.google.com/spreadsheets/d/1DFZurozNs3Be1O5WqS_UXUGFSbslHbWKFohHZ0zuphk/edit?usp=sharing).
 This is required for participation credit.
-The link to submit your notes is [here](), to be released soon.
+The link to submit your notes is [here](https://docs.google.com/forms/d/e/1FAIpQLSdh-fTgFWC8It5H6HEWyRwdjdMQHg08I5uEo9qmXCCVpLU5Bg/viewform?usp=sf_link).

 ### Videos